GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 April 4, 2022

-`chrome.scripting.executeScript()` now accepts an optional `injectImmediately` property.
+`chrome.scripting.executeScript()` now accepts an optional `injectImmediately` property on it's `injection` argument.
 If present and set to true, the script will inject into the target as soon as possible, rather than waiting for `document_idle`.
 Note that this is not a guarantee the script will inject before the page is loaded since the page continues to load while the API call is being made.

 ### Chrome 102: Omnibox API support in Manifest V3 {: #m102-omnibox }